 Unless applicable law provides otherwise, where JAMS decides to consolidate a proceeding into a pending Arbitration, the Parties to the consolidated case or cases will be deemed to have waived their right to designate an Arbitrator as well as any contractual provision with respect to the site of the Arbitration.

-(a) The Arbitration shall be conducted by three neutral Arbitrators unless all Parties agree otherwise.
-In these Rules, the term “Arbitrator” shall mean, as the context requires, the Arbitrator or the panel of Arbitrators in a tripartite Arbitration.
+(a) The Arbitration shall be conducted by one neutral Arbitrator with respect to any disputes arising from residential construction or with respect to any disputes, whether arising from residential or commercial construction, where the collective claims and counter-claims, in the aggregate, are less than two million dollars, unless all Parties agree otherwise.
+The Arbitration shall be conducted by three neutral Arbitrators in all other disputes, unless the Parties agree otherwise.
+In these Rules, the term "Arbitrator" shall mean, as the context requires, the Arbitrator or the panel of Arbitrators in a tripartite Arbitration.

 (b) In cases involving more than one Arbitrator the Parties shall agree on, or in the absence of agreement JAMS shall designate, the Chairperson of the Arbitration Panel.
 If the Parties and the Arbitrators agree, a single member of the Arbitration Panel may, acting alone, decide discovery and procedural matters, including the conduct of hearings to receive documents and testimony from third parties who have been subpoenaed to produce documents.

 (a) The Arbitrator may at any time require electronic filing and service of documents in an Arbitration.
+If an Arbitrator requires electronic filing, the parties shall maintain and regularly monitor a valid, usable and live email address for the receipt of all documents filed through JAMS Electronic Filing System.
 Any document filed electronically shall be considered as filed with JAMS when the transmission to JAMS Electronic Filing System is complete.
-Any document e-filed by 11:59 p.m. (of the sender’s time zone) shall be deemed filed on that date.
+Any document e-filed by 11:59 p.m. (of the sender's time zone) shall be deemed filed on that date.
 Upon completion of filing, JAMS Electronic Filing System shall issue a confirmation receipt that includes the date and time of receipt.
 The confirmation receipt shall serve as proof of filing.